Project Splice

 What are the timeframes?

 There are three phases to the project.
 Phase One involved a whole of system review of current services.
-Phase Two is in progress now and involves seeking feedback on the best way to implement the recommendations.
-The deadline to give feedback was Friday, 23 April 2010.
-Phase Three is the implementation stage, and is expected to start in July 2010.
+Phase Two involved seeking feedback on the best way to implement the recommendations and was completed in May 2010.
+Phase Three is the implementation stage, with a number of the recommendations expected to be completed by July 2012.

 What has come out of the review?